survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 Setting up other formats than vanilla CSS is simple as well.
 I'll discuss specific examples next.

-T> If you want to enable sourcemaps for CSS, you should use `['style', 'css?sourceMap']` and set `output.publicPath` to an absolute url. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.
+T> If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url.
+In case you have more loaders, each needs to enable sourcemap support separately! *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## Loading LESS